yriyazi/Max-Planck-Beamer-Template/README.md

 Official Max Planck Institute logo integrated into the slides.

 ### Minimalist Design:
-Clean and professional layout without footlines or navigation symbols.
+Clean and professional layout without foot lines or navigation symbols.

 A horizontal line beneath the slide title for a refined look.